 Cover the openings and shake gently to help break down the reclaim.

-Let it soak for 30 minutes to an hour—longer if the reclaim is stubborn.
+Let it soak for 30 minutes to an hour, longer if the reclaim is stubborn.

 Leave it uncovered in a well-ventilated area until the alcohol fully evaporates.

-Scrape and store your reclaim for later use.
+Scrape and store your reclaim for later.

-Pros & Cons
+Pros and Cons

-✅ Removes reclaim thoroughly, leaving your rig cleaner.
+Removes reclaim thoroughly, leaving your rig cleaner.

-✅ Collects a higher percentage of reclaim compared to other methods.
+Collects a higher percentage than other methods.

-❌ Requires evaporation time to ensure all alcohol is gone.
+Requires evaporation time to ensure all alcohol is gone.

-❌ Not ideal for immediate use unless properly dried.
+Not ideal for immediate use unless properly dried.

 Method 3: Freezing and Scraping (Low-Mess Alternative)